 Creativity provides a rich and motivating stimulus to develop a wide range of art, music, drama, design and technology, speaking and listening skills.
 It enables every student regardless of ability to work in different ways by engaging the mind and body.
 Creative opportunities help students to extend their knowledge and understanding of themselves and the wider world, encouraging them to problem solve and maximise their individual imagination and creativity, it is vital that students are encouraged to do so, even if this proves challenging.
 Creativity should always build confidence, self-esteem and provide the opportunity for students to express themselves, choose and try new ideas in a safe learning environment.
 Creativity provides the opportunity for everyone to achieve success regardless of what academic level they are functioning at.

 Independence and Self-help

-Supporting students to increase independence skills from personal care, feeding and toileting ultimately preparing for life beyond school.
-This will include opportunities for decision making and self regulation.
-There will be an emphasis on developing healthy lifestyles according to each student's individual needs so that they have the confidence to live a happy and fulfilled lives.
+Supporting students to increase independent skills from personal care, feeding and toileting to ultimately preparing for life beyond school.
+This will include opportunities for decision making and self-regulation.
+There will be an emphasis on healthy lifestyles according to each students’ individual needs so that they have the confidence to live happy and fulfilled lives.

 At Oakfield Park students are encouraged to explore, experience, respond to and engage with the wider world within their capabilities.
 Students are encouraged to participate in activities, celebrations and events within school with their peers and to interact with students from other classes and Key-stages.
 Offsite learning opportunities are available to all students both in the local community and further afield, including residential opportunities.
 Post 16 students access work experience opportunities both on and off school site.
 Cultural visits are provided to enrich all students learning and visiting associations for example PAT dogs, Fire Service, Police, Artists and Zoo lab) are part of the school calendar.